Slope stability: Examples

 Earthen slopes can develop a cut-spherical weakness area.
 The probability of this happening can be calculated in advance using a simple 2-D circular analysis package.
 A primary difficulty with analysis is locating the most-probable slip plane for any given situation.
 Many landslides have only been analyzed after the fact.
 More recently slope stability radar technology has been employed, particularly in the mining industry, to gather real-time data and assist in determining the likelihood of slope failure.

 Real-life failures in naturally deposited mixed soils are not necessarily circular but, prior to computers, it was far easier to analyze such a simplified geometry.
 Nevertheless, failures in 'pure' clay can be quite close to circular.
 Such slips often occur after a period of heavy rain, when the pore water pressure at the slip surface increases, reducing the effective normal stress and thus diminishing the restraining friction along the slip line.
 This is combined with increased soil weight due to the added groundwater.
 A 'shrinkage' crack (formed during prior dry weather) at the top of the slip may also fill with rain water, pushing the slip forward.
 At the other extreme, slab-shaped slips on hillsides can remove a layer of soil from the top of the underlying bedrock.
 Again, this is usually initiated by heavy rain, sometimes combined with increased loading from new buildings or removal of support at the toe (resulting from road widening or other construction work).
 Stability can thus be significantly improved by installing drainage paths to reduce the destabilizing forces.
 Once the slip has occurred, however, a weakness along the slip circle remains, which may then recur at the next monsoon.

 Angle of repose

 The angle of repose is related to the shear strength of geologic materials, which is relevant in construction and engineering contexts.
 For granular materials, the size and shape of grains can impact angle of repose significantly.
 As the roundness of materials increases, the angle of repose decreases since there is less friction between the soil grains.

 When the angle of repose is exceeded, mass wasting and rockfall can occur.
 It is important for many civil and geotechnical engineers to know the angle of repose to avoid structural and natural disasters.
 As a result, the application of retaining walls can help to retain soil so that the angle of repose is not exceeded.

-The angle of repose and the stability of a slope are impacted by climatic and non-climatic factors.
+The angle of repose and the stability of a slope are affected by climatic and non-climatic factors.